gguryan/Sed-Layers-JGR/README.md

 # Sed-Layers-JGR

-Code for manuscript "Sediment cover modulates landscape erosion patterns and channel steepness in layered rocks: Insights from the SPACE Model" submitted to JGR: Earth Surface on 10/28/23
+Code for manuscript "Sediment cover modulates landscape erosion patterns and channel steepness in layered rocks: Insights from the SPACE Model" submitted to Journal of Geophysical Research: Earth Surface on 10/28/23

 Both driver scripts require a .txt file with model inputs and a .netcdf file with the initial topography/drainage network.
 Readers are referred to the [manual by Shobe et al. 2017](https://figshare.com/articles/dataset/pub_shobe_etal_GMD/5193478/1) for a more complete description of input parameters